 Listen to the oystercatcher call

-Some of us may migrate here for the winter from Norway and some of my friends come from Iceland and the Faroe Islands.
+Some may migrate here for the winter from other UK coastal areas, from Norway and from the Netherlands.
 You will also see many oystercatchers who stay here year round.

-We are easily spotted on UK shores, and increasingly inland too, which can give the impression we are doing really well as a species but we are actually suffering a worrying decline in Europe.
-The UK holds over a third of the European population of oystercatchers (at certain times of year) so these coastlines are a real stronghold for us.
+They are easily spotted on UK shores, and increasingly inland too, which can give the impression they are doing really well as a species but they are actually suffering a worrying decline in Europe.
+The UK holds over a third of the European population of oystercatchers (at certain times of year) so these coastlines are a real stronghold for the species.

-My name might not be listed in the Solent’s Special Protection Areas but I am still definitely important and form part of the waterbird assemblages which these regions are protected for.
+Oystercatcher are amber listed in the UK.
+Although they are not listed in the Solent’s Special Protection Areas, they are important to the area and form part of the waterbird assemblages for which these regions are protected .

 Did you know?

 Oystercatcher hold the record for the longest lived waders.
 One individual was was ringed as an adult in Lincolnshire in 1976 and shot in France on 4 September 2017, 41 years 1 month and 5 days later.
 Since it was an adult when it was ringed, it will have been at least 43 years old when it was killed.